veevelder/quick-combat/README.md

 Adds a Hotkey to quickly add PCs, and NPCs to the combat tracker, roll their initiatives, and start combat.

+Includes a compendium of character features to exclude from combat.

 ## Current Game System Support
 This module has been tested with the systems listed below.
 Plan is to make it available to other systems in the future.
 For other systems, everything except the Experience tracking should work, but this has not been tested yet.